mROS-base/mros2-mbed/README.md

       - You can configure them by editing `platform/mros2-platform.h`.
       - Note that we have not confirmed the operation using DHCP setting yet.
 So you cannot comment out the `#define MROS2_IP_ADDRESS_STATIC` line to assign static IP address.
   - The firewall on the host (Ubuntu) needs to be disabled for ROS 2 (DDS) communication (e.g. `$ sudo ufw disable`).
-  - If the host is connected to the Internet other than wired network (e.g., Wi-Fi), communication with mros2 may not work properly.
+  - If the host is connected to the Internet with other network adapters, communication with mros2 may not work properly.
 In that case, please turn off them.

 ## Getting Started